rdkcentral/ThunderNanoServices/examples/TestController/doc/TestControllerPlugin.md

 | (property) | array | List of tests for a category |
 | (property)[#] | string | Test name |

-> The *category* shall be passed as the index to the property, e.g. *TestController.1.tests@JSONRPC*.
+> The *category* argument shall be passed as the index to the property, e.g. *TestController.1.tests@JSONRPC*.

 ### Errors